-My staff and I are fully vaccinated against Covid-19, to protect you and all of us.
+My staff and I are fully vaccinated (and double boosted) against Covid-19, to protect you and all of us.

 Information for Patients, Prior To Your Appointment

-Please review this updated information, especially in light of the different symptoms associated with the Delta variant of Covid-19.
+Please review this updated information, especially in light of the different symptoms associated with the Omicron variants of Covid-19.

 - If you are a returning patient, please email us with any updated information on your vaccination status, including booster shots.

 When you are in our office you will be required to wear a cloth or paper face mask that covers your mouth and nose at all times, even if you are vaccinated.
 Masks with an exhalation valve are not acceptable, as they do not protect others from Covid-19.
 We will provide you with a paper mask, if you so request.

 We are still screening all patients for Covid-19, even if you have been vaccinated, as "breakthrough" cases are common.